 General Questions

-- Leadership – The company and its board must make a public commitment to long-term sustainability and create meaningful mechanisms to hold itself accountable.
+- Leadership – The company and its board should have public commitment to long-term sustainability and create meaningful mechanisms to hold itself accountable.

-- Stakeholders – The company must identify, engage, and communicate with key stakeholders in its sustainability commitments.
+- Stakeholders – The company should identify, engage, and communicate with key stakeholders in its sustainability commitments.

-- Goals – The company must have a plan (short-, medium-, and long-term) that will lead to operating its business sustainably.
+- Goals – The company should have a plan (short-, medium-, and long-term) that will lead to operating its business sustainably.

-- Strategy – The company must align its business strategy with its principles and implement policies and processes designed to achieve its sustainability commitments and goals.
+- Strategy – The company should align its business strategy with its principles and implement policies and processes designed to achieve its sustainability commitments and goals.

-- Compliance – The company must commit to regular public reporting and analysis of transparent, verifiable auditable sustainability metrics.
+- Reporting – The company should adopt a commonly accepted sustainability framework and commit to regular public reporting of their sustainability metrics.

-- Alignment – The company must ensure that its sustainability commitments are reflected in all aspects of the company's business and operations.
+- Alignment – The company should ensure that its sustainability commitments are reflected in aspects of the company's business and operations.

-GIX does not focus on incremental environmental metrics (e.g., yearly carbon output) but instead looks at whether the company has a robust governance infrastructure that supports positive progress toward all of its sustainability goals.
-It's not that metrics aren't important, but that without a plan and a strategy, metrics are just numbers.
+GIX does not focus on incremental environmental metrics (e.g., yearly carbon output) but instead looks at whether the company has a robust governance infrastructure that supports positive progress toward its sustainability goals.
+It's not that metrics aren't important, but that without a plan and a strategy, metrics don't provide the necessary investment context to understand the big picture.

 Issuer Questions